-“What the hell do you do, sister?”
+“What the hell did you do, sister?”
 Skux said.

 “What?
 And you’re okay with it?”
 Titama said.

-“Think it’s fucking gross but they’re just clones.”
-Riotgrrrl said, “We chop ‘em up and sell them for food, and did you hear the money these fucks will pay?”
+“Think it’s fucking gross but they’re just clones,” Riotgrrrl said.
+“We chop ‘em up and sell them for food elseways, and did you hear the money these fucks will pay?”